josecriane/nixos-config/README.md

   - [ ] Bar
     - [ ] Maybe SystemTray and StatusIcons must be the same type of element?
   - [ ] Foundations
-    - [ ] Rename rounding to radius
-    - [ ] Check if all values are used
-    - [ ] Check hardcoded anim durations curves
     - [ ] Review TextMetrics
   - [ ] Notifications
     - [ ] Launch notification action